liamkelly15-maker/NeuedaTask2/README.md

 # NeuedaTask2
 Planned Steps

-Steps
-1.Palce python script files in GiThub python script (encryptfile) will convert json to xml and encrypt python script (decryptfile) will decrypt the xml
+1.Place python script files in GiThub python script (encryptfile) will convert json to xml and encrypt python script (decryptfile) will decrypt the xml